Celebrating Caribbean-American heritage: These 10 sites showcase the Caribbean’s best, from rum to its vast culture

 With the tagline “Where Travel & Shopping Meet,” Sarah Greaves-Gabbadon shares her passion for the diverse experiences you can find in the Caribbean.

-The award-winning namesake of the site has been quoted as a travel expert and is widely recognized for her unique take on travel journalism.
+Greaves-Gabbadon is an award-winning travel expert widely recognized for her unique take on travel journalism.

-Her articles, which have been featured on Travel + Leisure and USA Today, among others, cover everything from resorts, to fashion, to cruises, to cuisine.
+Her articles, which have been featured on Travel + Leisure and USA Today, among others, cover everything from resorts to fashion, cruises, and cuisine.

 This freelance travel writer organizes a collection of his travel guides and experiences of the Caribbean islands while “learning about local culture and history, meeting the real people that give a place its vitality and character.”